babangsund/babangsund.com/src/blog/optimize-context-re-render.md

 As indicated by the outline, each click triggers a re-render of both components.

-Given how React's Context API is implemented, all consumers of a contexts value, will re-render upon updates.
+Given how React's Context API is implemented, all consumers of a contexts value will re-render upon updates.
-The reasoning for this is obvious, as we would otherwise have to worry about dealing with stale data.
+The reasoning for this is obvious, as we would otherwise have to worry about dealing with stale context.

-In the case of performance though. we're shooting ourselves in the foot, by consuming a context, which provides us with a value, which will *update*, whenever the value of the state changes.
+In the case of performance though, we're shooting ourselves in the foot by consuming a context, which provides us with a value, which *will* update whenever the value of the state changes.

 As I've been hinting at, the solution here is simple.
 We provide two contexts.
 One which holds the value, and another which holds the updater.